• HOSPITALITY

 Location: Toronto

-Since opening, the relationship has continued to grow.
-We have created brand and design elements for Carbon's sub-concepts, including GBD Mondays (Golden Brown and Delicious), their industry night food festival, and The Carbon Snack Bar.
-To mark both launches, we designed a limited edition postcard series.
+The relationship grew from there.
+We developed brand and design elements for Carbon's sub-concepts including GBD Mondays (Golden Brown and Delicious), their industry night food festival, and The Carbon Snack Bar, each with its own limited edition postcard series to mark the launch.

-The work has extended beyond the restaurant itself.
-We designed labelling for their bottled BBQ sauces and spice rubs, along with merchandise and apparel.
+The work extended beyond the restaurant itself into bottled BBQ sauce and spice rub labelling, merchandise, and apparel.

 Union Chicken